University of Kentucky: Greek life

-Nineteen sororities and twenty-three fraternities serve the university, representing over 3,000 students with a budget of $3.2 million per year.
-The governing bodies include the National Pan-Hellenic Council, an organization for nine historically black organizations, international Greek assemblies, the National Panhellenic Conference for sororities and the Interfraternity Council for the fraternities.

-There are many non-Greek organizations on campus, like Alpha Kappa Psi, an internationally recognized Professional Business Fraternity and Tau Beta Sigma, a band fraternity.
-The university also hosts a chapter of the Alpha Phi Omega co-educational service fraternity.
-Farmhouse's chapter was suspended in 2021 for 4 years by the university, after a pledge died while attending a party in the fraternity's house.
+Nineteen sororities and twenty-three fraternities representing over 3,000 students.
+There are also non-Greek organizations on campus, like Alpha Kappa Psi, a business fraternity and Tau Beta Sigma, a band fraternity.
+In 2007, the UK paper The Kentucky Kernel unleashed criticism and gained national attention for an editorial cartoon that depicted an African American pledge being auctioned; it was a comment on racial segregation in UK's Greek system.
+FarmHouse's chapter was suspended in 2021 for four years by the university, after a pledge died while attending a party in the fraternity's house.
+In 2023, Phi Tau was suspended for misuse of alcohol and other violations of law.

 Athletics

 University of Kentucky student-athletes compete as the Wildcats under colors Kentucky blue and white.

 Beginning in the 1890s, students at the A&M scheduled football games with neighboring colleges.
 In 1902, the women's basketball program began on campus, and the men's team was added one year later.
 The "Wildcats" became associated with the university shortly after a football victory over Illinois on October 9, 1909.
 The then-chief of the military department, Commandant Carbuiser, stated that the team had "fought like wildcats."
 The slogan was later adopted by the university, and a costumed mascot debuted in 1976.

-In 1930, then-high school coach Adolph Rupp was hired as a basketball coach for the university.
-He had a career that would span 42 years until 1972.
+In 1930, then-high school coach Adolph Rupp was hired as a basketball coach and worked in that capacity for 42 years, retiring 1972.
 During his tenure, he led the men's basketball team to four NCAA championships in 1948, 1949, 1951 and 1958.
 The Wildcats later won a fifth championship under Joe B. Hall in 1978, another in 1996 under Rick Pitino and the next under Orlando "Tubby" Smith in 1998.
 In 2007, the University of Kentucky named Billy Gillispie as the head coach of the men's basketball team and on March 30, 2009, the university named John Calipari as the head coach of the Wildcats.
 Calipari coached the team to its eighth national title in 2012.

-On December 21, 2009, the men's basketball team reached another milestone, becoming the first college basketball team to reach 2000 all-time wins.
-The 2000th win was an 88–44 victory over the Drexel Dragons.
-Kentucky was also the first school to reach the 1000 all-time wins, which they accomplished in 1969.